Christianity in East Germany: 1952–1960s

-The 1960s
+1960s

 The 1960s witnessed a declining Church, with shrinking portions of society expressing affiliation with the church.
 The church veered away from its defensive stance in the 50s, but was able to maintain its presence in some areas.
 In 1962, when the GDR introduced military conscription, an opportunity for the church to maintain its sphere of influence presented itself in the form of ‘construction soldiers’ (Bausoldaten).
 Many of these young people with a pacifist conscience thus came under the wing of the church.
 The 1960s also saw the church adapting more to the situation in the GDR, rather than trying to change it as in the 50s.

-1969: Formation of the BEK
+1969: formation of the BEK

 The issue of separation within the EKD all-German church body became more acute in 1961 with the building of the Wall, rendering it impossible for the Church to meet physically.
 The synod had to be split into two parts, one East and one West, meeting separately.
 As it became clear that re-unification would not take place, the East German church decided to form the ‘Bund der evangelischen Kirchen in der DDR’ (BEK), splitting from the EKD.
 This was not just a change in name but also symbolic of a re-orientation within the Church.
 The clergymen that were now in positions of authority had largely grown up in divided Germany, and were less fixated on a vision of a reunified Germany.
 Instead, they believed that their duty, first and foremost, was towards their own parish and GDR society.

-The start of the Honecker era
+Start of the Honecker era

 Over time, the church appeared less of a threat.
 Bishop Schönherr's well-worn refrain of being a church not against, not alongside, but within socialism enabled the church to accommodate the regime in different ways.
 Thus when Honecker came into power, his early policy was characterised by outward toleration.
 The policy of no taboos in culture and the signing of the Helsinki agreement seemed to signal that the state was more willing to accommodate church.
 The state also benefited from the churches’ activities - the church ran hospitals, old people's homes, orphanages and additionally was a source of hard currency contributions.
 The hard currency came from the West German churches.

 Nonetheless, discrimination against individual Christians continued, and the scope for spiritual freedom remained limited.
 What remains clear is that the situation in the 1970s was vastly different from the visible struggles of the 1950s.